viggou/praia/README.md

 # Praia

 Praia is a dynamically typed, interpreted programming language written in C++ from scratch (lexer, parser, interpreter).
 It has a pipe operator for chaining data transformations and comes with HTTP, JSON, YAML, regex, generators, and async built in.
+Praia also ships with a package manager called [sand](https://github.com/praia-lang/sand).
+For a list of available grains (modules), see [GRAINS.md](GRAINS.md)

 ## Example